 He has been at Burnley since 2012 and in that time has guided them through promotion and relegation equally.
 It is testament to his good work that his job has never been in jeopardy even in relegation seasons.

 Burnley are not a club with unlimited funds and have to make shrewd transfers as well as relying on homegrown talent to achieve their success.

 This season has been trickier for the Clarets.
 The Europa League seemed to have a greater detrimental effect than first thought and they have struggled for form throughout the season.

-They are currently in the relegation zone but it will be no surprise if they grind out enough results to keep them safe.
+They are still not clear of danger but it will be no surprise if they grind out enough results to keep them safe.

 Top 5 Record Transfer Fees (as of 14/01/2019):

 1. Ben Gibson – £15 million (signed from Middlesbrough – August 2018)

 2. Chris Wood – £15 million (signed from Leeds – August 2017)

 3. Robbie Brady – £13 million (signed from Norwich – January 2017)